lecerick/100-days-of-code/log.md

 ### Day 15: Wed Sept 15, 2021

 Unfortunately I missed yesterday too.
 Been putting so much energy into work recently, since we have a high prio project ongoing.
-Had a very weird day yesterday anyway, was super tired and lethargic, which of course is nothing to feel bad we're all squishy creatures that sometimes need to rest.
+Had a very weird day yesterday anyway, was super tired and lethargic, which of course is nothing to feel bad about; we're all squishy creatures that sometimes need to rest.
 Everyone has off days.
 I am going to start taking my vitamin D supplement again since that always seems to help (might be placebo?
 Idk, most people who spend time programming could probably use a vit D supplement haha).

 Today I solved [PE Problem #11](https://github.com/lecerick/math-playground/blob/main/PE/problem011.py).
 It's a pretty wordy solution that could definitely be made into fewer lines of code, but hey - it works.

+Over the past week(s) I've really gravitated to the project euler problems, I think because they are so easy to get started on and only take the small amount of time I have in the mornings before work.
+Despite being relatively straightforward challenges, these problems have been quite effective at forcing familiarization with basic syntax and tools of Python.
+Thus far, the primary topics have been lists (lists of lists!), strings and substring logic, for and while loops, and data types.
+I have not had to interface with any other data structures (hashmaps, queues, stacks, trees), but I'd like to.
+Algorithms (e.g. searching and sorting methods) would be a natural next step after that.